mariosotil/river-framework-documentation/getting-started.md

 ```

 Of course, you must change the location of Notes.jar, depending where you installed IBM Notes.
 Also, use the right 'mypassword' :-)

+Well, you can continue testing this framework with the demos uploaded at this [repo](https://github.com/mariosotil/river-framework-demo).